Configuration¶

 channel_log:

-enabled: true # Enabled by default; set false to disable
+enabled: false # Disabled by default; set true to enable

 retention_days: 30 # Days before old logs are archived (default: 30)